torvalds/linux/Documentation/arch/arm/omap/omap_pm.rst

 The OMAP PM layer is intended to be temporary
 ---------------------------------------------

-The intention is that eventually the Linux PM QoS layer should support the range of power management features present in OMAP3.
-As this happens, existing drivers using the OMAP PM interface can be modified to use the Linux PM QoS code; and the OMAP PM interface can disappear.
+The intention is that eventually the GNU/Linux PM QoS layer should support the range of power management features present in OMAP3.
+As this happens, existing drivers using the OMAP PM interface can be modified to use the GNU/Linux PM QoS code; and the OMAP PM interface can disappear.

 Driver usage of the OMAP PM functions